TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

         Lists all the available images from the list of servers in the sources.list file.
 The results from these servers are queried from the local cache.
-To upload the local cache, run 'imgadm update'
+To update the local cache, run 'imgadm update'

       import <uuid>